 All babies deserve the chance to thrive.

 We established the Infant Mortality Reduction Initiative in 2013 to address the disproportionately high rates of infant death in portions of St. Louis and the six counties that make up Missouri’s Bootheel.
-Through the use of a collective impact framework, we are actively engaging community members and key stakeholders in the planning and implementation of equity-focused infant mortality reduction strategies.
+Through the use of a systems change framework, we are actively engaging community members in the planning and implementation of equity-focused strategies.